 Boating Clean and Green

-Be part of a movement to become a clean and green California boater.
+Be part of a movement to become a clean & green California boater.
 Marinas can also benefit from this program.
 Find out how.

 Global climate change is affecting California's coastal and estuarine oceanography.
 DBW directs studies to improve boating facility, beach erosion, restoration design, and boating and maritime safety and access.
 All of these programs rely upon climate change data collection and studies.